pinecone-io/go-pinecone/README.md

 ### Just commands

 `just test` : Executes all tests for the pinecone package

+`just test-unit`: Executes only unit tests for the pinecone package

 `just gen` : Generates Go client code from the API definitions